The topology of Calabi-Yau threefolds with Picard number three: The case of the elliptic curve having invariant

-\begin{cor} Suppose that the real elliptic curve has $k < -2$, then the statement of Proposition 1.8 holds.
+\begin{cor} Suppose that the real elliptic curve has $k < -2$, then the statement of Proposition 1.10 holds.

-\begin{proof} The argument may again be reconstructed from the proof of Corollary 2.3, using the result we have just proved, and is left as an exercise for the reader. \end{proof} \end{cor}
+\begin{proof} The argument via limits may again be reconstructed from the proof of Corollary 2.3, using the result we have just proved, and is left as an exercise for the reader. \end{proof} \end{cor}

-Therefore in the case when the real elliptic curve has one component, we have completed (via Proposition 1.7 and Corollaries 3.3 and 4.3) the proof of Theorem 1.6, and hence we have proved (via Proposition 1.2) the relevant part of our Main Theorem.
+Therefore in the case when the real elliptic curve has one component, we have completed (via Proposition 1.9 and Corollaries 3.3 and 4.3) the proof of Theorem 1.8, and hence we have proved (via Proposition 1.4) the relevant part of our Theorem 0.2.